gimler/guzzle-docs/tour/using_services.rst

 Non-Batchable commands
 ^^^^^^^^^^^^^^^^^^^^^^

-Some commands cannot be sent in parallel (i.e. ``Guzzle\Service\Aws\S3\Command\Bucket\ClearBucket``).
+Some commands cannot be sent in parallel (i.e. ``Guzzle\Aws\S3\Command\Bucket\ClearBucket``).
 These types of commands have the canBatch attribute on them set to FALSE and cannot be sent in parallel using a CommandSet.
-When a CommandSet contains both batchable and non-batchable commands, the CommandSet will first execute the non-batchable commands serially, and the batchable commands in parallel.
+When a CommandSet contains both batchable and non-batchable commands, the CommandSet will first execute the non-batchable commands serially followed by the batchable commands in parallel.

 Adding observers to Client objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Any observer attached to the ``EventManager`` of a ``Client`` object will automatically be attached to all request objects created by the client.
 This allows you to attach, for example, an ExponentialBackoffPlugin to a client object, and from that point on, every request sent through that client will utilize the ExponentialBackoffPlugin.
-Plugins that are required for services are usually attached to a client in the client's builder object.
+Plugins that are required for services are usually attached to a client in the client's factory method.
 For example, all AWS clients will use the ExponentialBackoffPlugin.
 In this case, you will not need to attach it again.

 .. code-block:: php